 I acted recently in a costs dispute between a solicitor and former client, where solicitors’ costs of over £1 million were challenged.
 Some of the points of principle made a very large difference to the amounts which could be recovered.
 As a barrister brought in very shortly before the hearing, when the case had already been prepared, I think I justified my involvement by taking a critical look at the evidence and identifying a few key documents which had not previously been brought to the court’s attention, but which in the end proved decisive in persuading the court of our version of events.

 My specialist areas of practice are professional negligence and costs.
-I have 17 years’ experience as a barrister in a well-regarded commercial set of chambers, 4 New Square.
-I am ranked as a leading junior in both of my practice areas by the Legal 500.
+I have 19 years’ experience as a barrister in a well-regarded commercial set of chambers, 4 New Square.
+I am ranked as a leading junior in both of my practice areas by the Legal 500 and Chambers & Partners.

 I am also a qualified mediator.
 I trained with a specialist costs mediation organisation, Costs ADR.